wildfish/django-star-ratings/README.md

 ## Template tags

-The template tag takes three arguments:
+The template tag takes two arguments:

 *  `icon_height`: defaults to 32
 *  `icon_width`: defaults to 32
-*  `star_count`: defaults to 5.
-This is the max rating (this means a value between 1 and 5)

-To set a rating between 1 and 10 with an icon size of 16px: `{% ratings object 16 16 10 %}`

 ## Changing the star graphics